COVID-19: Read the latest on how we can support your conveyancing journey. Find out more

-There are still strict public health guidelines to follow, but anyone ready to move home, remortgage or embark on a transfer of equity can instruct a conveyancing solicitor quickly and cost-effectively with one call to Capital Conveyancing.
+That means if you are ready to move home, remortgage or embark on a transfer of equity, you can still instruct a conveyancing solicitor quickly and cost-effectively with one call to CCapital Conveyancing.

 Can I put my house on the market?